devonartis/gowebapp/README.md

 # Reusable Bootstrap

 In the branch "bootstrap" a reusable bootstrap will be used to enhance the views

+# Branch bs_viewtype

+In this branch we create a the view type later on we will take the named templtes and apply it to create a layout for all pages, but first we are going to address the problem the problem we have with adding the footer template to every file.

+This is fine for one or two files but imagine having 20 pages and adding the footer template in every page the view type is going to fix that problem.